Buffalo Ox-Bone Soup

-This soup takes time, but it is time well spent.
-It is the kind of food you eat and say “I could eat this every day”.
 For preparing, you will want a larger pot as you simmer at a higher heat.
 This will help keep liquids in the pot.
-You will also want a heavy lid to keep the steam from escaping.
-(Serves 8)
+You'll also want a heavy lid to keep the steam from escaping.

 - Salt (to taste)

-- 2 Tbl. green onion, chopped + 1 bunch of green onions, sliced
+- 2 - tablespoon green onion, chopped + 1 bunch of green onions, sliced

 - fresh grated ginger or pickled ginger

-- Soak bones and shank meat in cold water for 2 hours.
+Soak bones and shanks in cold water for 2 hours.

-- Bring 4 quarts of water to a boil, add washed bones and shank meat, bring to full boil.
+Bring 4 quarts of water to a boil, add washed bones and shanks and bring to full boil.
 Boil for 20 minutes.

-- Strain bones and meat and rinse under cold water.
+Strain bones and meat and rinse under cold water again.
 Rinse pot thoroughly to remove any fat particles.

-- Return bones with onion to pot and add 3 quarts of water.
-Over high heat, bring to a full rolling boil.
+Return the bones along with the onion to the pot and add 3 quarts of water. and bring to a full rolling boil over high heat.
 Reduce heat to medium, cover and simmer for 3 hours.

-- Remove the first reserved liquids from refrigerator and skim fat off the top.
-Return Bones and first reserved liquids back to pot.
-Add 2 cloves garlic and 3 quarts of water, and bring to a boil.
+Remove the first reserved broth from the refrigerator and the skim fat off the top.
+Return the gelatinous broth back to pot along with the bones.
+Add 2 cloves garlic and 3 more quarts of water, and bring to a boil.
 Reduce heat to medium, cover and simmer for an additional 3½ hours.

-- Strain bones, reserving liquids.
-Cover liquids and refrigerate overnight.
+Strain bones, reserving liquids.
+Cover broth and refrigerate overnight.
 (Optional: You may want to save bones for serving.)

-- Remove both containers of liquid from refrigerator and remove any fat from the top.
-Marry gelatinous liquid into one pot and bring to full heat.
+Remove both containers of broth from the refrigerator and remove any fat from the top.
+Marry the two containers of gelatinous broth into one pot and bring to full heat.

-- Place prepared meat in small stock pot and add a half cup of broth.
-Reheat over medium heat until meat is hot.
+Place prepared meat in small pan and add a half cup of broth.
+Cover the pot and reheat over medium heat until the meat is hot.

-- To serve, place a scoop of hot rice in center of the bowl, add desired meat portion and garnish with sliced radish and green onion.
+To serve, place a scoop of hot rice in center of the bowl, add desired meat portion and pour the hot broth over the top.
+Garnish with sliced radish and green onion.
 Accompany with chili flake, chopped garlic, grated ginger and salt for people to add as they like.